catalyzeio/paas-cli-reference/associate.md

   -d, --default=false       Specifies whether or not the associated environment will be the default
 ```

 `associate` is the entry point of the cli.
 You need to associate an environment before you can run most other commands.
-Check out <a data-unique="GlobalScope">Scope</a> and <a data-unique="EnvironmentAliases">aliases</a> for more info on the value of the alias and default options.
+Check out [scope](/paas/paas-cli-reference/#GlobalScope) and [aliases](/paas/paas-cli-reference//paas/paas-cli-reference/#EnvironmentAliases) for more info on the value of the alias and default options.
 Here is a sample command

 ```
 catalyze associate My-Production-Environment app01 -a prod -d